ZiiP microcurrent - this one's different!

 I think you can tell how much I love this little device.
 It is so clear that it has been designed (and updated via the recent App upgrade) by someone who knows skin and knows how electricity, in microdoses, can make our skin look lifted, more glowing, and frankly, younger and healthier.
 And the conductive gels are a pleasure rather than a penance.
 So do I buy the whole 'expert facials on demand' slogan?
 Yes, I actually do.
 How cool is that?

-USE CODE: ziipwithpenn for 20% off the ZiiP.
+USE CODE: Penn for a discount off the ZiiP.

 Q1.
 I already have a NuFace/Foreo Bear/other handheld microcurrent.
 Do I need a ZiiP?